osmosis-labs/osmosis/tests/e2e/README.md

 testing functionality.
 This package is decoupled from depending on the Osmosis codebase.
 It initializes the chains for testing via Docker files.
 As a result, the test suite may provide the desired Osmosis version to Docker containers during the initialization.
-This design allows for the opportunity for testing chain upgrades in the future by providing an older Osmosis version to the container, performing the chain upgrade, and running the latest test suite.
+This design allows for the opportunity of testing chain upgrades in the future by providing an older Osmosis version to the container, performing the chain upgrade, and running the latest test suite.

 The file e2e_suite_test.go defines the testing suite and contains the core